basho/basho_docs/source/languages/en/riak/dev/using/basics.md

 If you're using HTTP to interact with Riak, as opposed to using a [[client library|Client Libraries]], Riak understands many HTTP-defined headers, such as `Accept` for content-type negotiation, which is relevant when dealing with siblings (see [[the sibling examples for the HTTP API|HTTP Fetch Object#Siblings-examples]]), and `If-None-Match`/`ETag` and `If-Modified-Since`/`Last-Modified` for conditional requests.

 Riak also accepts many query parameters, including `r` for setting the R-value for GET requests (R values describe how many replicas need to agree when retrieving an existing object in order to return a successful response).
-If you omit the the `r` query parameter, Riak defaults to `r=2`.
+If you omit the the `r` query parameter, Riak defaults to an R of 2.

 Here is an example of attempting a read with `r` set to `3`: